 A 4PL partner solves this problem by managing multiple 3PL providers for you and overseeing other parts of the supply chain.

 4PLs can also ensure that your partnered 3PLs are the best fit for your business (through regular audits of the 3PL market).
 Being removed from the functional role also makes 4PLs impartial players when determining which business functions are best to outsource in the first place.

 Once you and your 4PL have identified the most cost-effective functions to outsource, it will find, onboard, and manage 3PL providers under one umbrella.
 Then your 4PL will closely monitor the day-to-day workflow and performance of your team of 3PL providers and report the results to you as needed.

 Working With a 4PL Management Partner

 For growing businesses that juggle a whole host of operational details, partnering with a 4PL can take the place of hiring dedicated staff to oversee 3PL activities.
 With this off your plate, you can focus your energy on what you do best—be it product development, marketing, or whatever helps maximize growth.

 There are many 4PL providers available, and their fee structures vary greatly.
 However, most provide services on a consultancy basis, and the account fees and retainers are wholly separate from the actual 3PL services costs.

 When seeking a 4PL partner, keep in mind that there are two types of 4PLs you can contract with:

 - 4PL divisions within large 3PL companies

-In most cases, 4PL services are geared to larger companies with ample budgets.
-But small businesses doing a lot of one thing, say a business shipping freight in high volume, can find savings using a 4PL to manage the entire functional area.
-If you compare outsourcing 4PL services against hiring and overseeing dedicated staff, a 4PL can be a cost-effective solution that easily scales to meet your needs.
+In most cases, 4PL services are geared to midsize and large companies with ample budgets.
+That said, If you compare outsourcing 4PL services against hiring and overseeing dedicated staff, a 4PL can be a cost-effective solution for even small business owners.
+Plus, it’s an option that easily scales to meet your needs.